skienzmatishun/rippreport/content/p/alabama-national-news/index.md

 ---
-title: "ALABAMA NATIONAL NEWS"
+title: ALABAMA NATIONAL NEWS
 date: 2019-05-15
-thumbnail: "img/alabama-national-news.jpg"
+thumbnail: img/alabama-national-news.jpg
 categories:
 - alabama
 tags:
 - alabama
 authors:
 - ripp-report
+alttags: "Map of Alabama marked as “Last Place” in education rankings, overlaid with a red ribbon"
 ---
 In today's National news, Alabama is capturing the headlines.

 First are the conditions of the Alabama Prison System.